xfph/RFPCA/readme.txt

 -- bpca implements bidirectional PCA (BPCA).

-The folder expr contains the codes for sections 4.1 and 4.3.2 in the paper, detailed as follow.
+The folder expr contains the codes for sections 4.1 and 4.3.2 in the paper, detailed as follows.

 The subfolder MTS contains the codes for the classification of the multivariate time series datasets.
 AUS_without.mat, AUS_caseIV.mat